 Hovering over the video will play it at 1x speed.

 Achieving robust humanoid hiking in complex, unstructured environments requires transitioning from reactive proprioception to proactive perception.
-However, integrating exteroception remains a significant challenge: mapping-based methods suffer from state estimation drift; for instance, LiDAR-based methods do not handle torso jitter well.
-Existing end-to-end approaches often struggle with scalability and training complexity; specifically, some previous works using virtual obstacles are implemented case-by-case.
+However, integrating exteroception remains a significant challenge: mapping-based methods suffer from state estimation drift.
+For instance, LiDAR-based methods do not handle torso jitter well.
+Existing end-to-end approaches often struggle with scalability and training complexity.
+Specifically, some previous works using virtual obstacles are implemented case-by-case.
 In this work, we present Hiking in the Wild, a scalable, end-to-end perceptive parkour framework designed for robust humanoid hiking.
 To ensure safety and training stability, we introduce two key mechanisms: a foothold safety mechanism combining scalable Terrain Edge Detection with Foot Volume Points to prevent catastrophic slippage on edges, and a Flat Patch Sampling strategy that eliminates reward hacking by generating feasible navigation targets.
 Our approach utilizes a single-stage reinforcement learning scheme, mapping raw depth inputs and proprioception directly to joint actions, without relying on external state estimation.
 Extensive field experiments on a full-size humanoid demonstrate that our policy enables robust traversal of complex terrains at speeds up to 2.5 m/s.
 The training and deployment code is open-sourced to facilitate reproducible research and deployment on real robots with minimal hardware modifications.

 title={Hiking in the Wild: A Scalable Perceptive Parkour Framework for Humanoids},

-author={Shaoting Zhu and Ziwen Zhuang and Mengjie Zhao and Kun-Ying Lee and Hang Zhao},
+author={Zhu, Shaoting and Zhuang, Ziwen and Zhao, Mengjie and Lee, Kun-Ying and Zhao, Hang},

 }